Emil Notti: AFN and ANCSA

 At hearings held in Fairbanks and Anchorage the October 17 and 18, 1969 prior to the passage of ANCSA, Notti commented pushing that the money in the bill was not enough "The $500 million provision of our bill may seem like a lot of money, but after looking at the conditions in our villages, $500 million will only give our Native people a chance to operate on a standard of living of what we consider basic minimums, I think, for the rest of the United States."
 In its final bill, ANCSA granted the Native people of Alaska over $900 million.

 The ANCSA included of 44 e6acre and $962.5 million patented and titles transferred to twelve Alaska Native regional corporations and over 200 local village corporations.
 The surface rights to the patented land were granted to the village corporations and the subsurface right to the land was granted to the regional corporation, creating a split estate pursuant to section 14(f).
 Notti also cast the tie-breaking vote to enter Sealaska and Tlingit and Haida into the Alaska Federation of Natives.
 His tie-breaking vote brought $7.2 million and 290,000 acre of land to Native Corporations in Southeast Alaska.
 The twelve regional Native corporations and several village corporations today employ around 58,000 people creating thousands of jobs for Native and non-Native Alaskans.

 Later life

 After the passage of ANCSA, Notti continued his career with AFN, eventually becoming the CEO of Doyon, Limited, Commissioner of Commerce & Economic Development, and Commissioner of Community & Regional Affairs of Alaska.

 In March 2022, Notti announced he would contest the special election called in Alaska's at-large congressional district, triggered by Don Young's death.
+Notti lost the nonpartisan blanket primary election, held on June 11, 2022; he endorsed eventual victor Mary Peltola in the runoff election.